unjs/get-port-please/README.md

 ### `alternativePortRange`

-Alternative port range to check as fallback when non of the ports are available.
-Default is `[3000, 3100]` (only when `port` in unspecified.)
+Alternative port range to check as fallback when none of the ports are available.
+Default is `[3000, 3100]` (only when `port` is unspecified.)

 ### `host`